AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-09-30-An-Algorithm-for-Polygon-Intersections.md

 Lastly a note on terminology, for the most part I'll be using the words <b>intersection</b> and <b>collision</b> interchangeably, since they essentially mean the same thing: that two rectangles are touching or overlapping in some manner.
 Albeit this, the word <b>collision</b> implies movement on behalf of the two rectangles and is probably better suited in that context.

-The methods described in this post might not be the most efficient ones for larger numbers of rectangles, but make up for that in simplicity.
+The methods described in this post might not be the most efficient ones for larger numbers of shapes, but make up for that in simplicity.
 Here's a quick index to the different sections of the article:

 <h3>Quick Index</h3>